chrisrhayden/spellhold/README.md

   spellhold -l

 ## Description
-  spellhold wil ltake stdout from a command and both log it to a file trhen display it to the client if connected
+  spellhold will take stdout from a command and both log it to a file then display it to the client if connected

 ## Options